feileo/dots/README.rst

   - ``.zshrc``: You can get the configuration from it or use it directly.
     It loads the local environment configuration from ``~/.dots/.zenv.sh``.

-*❓For Pythonista or Pythoneer, please see this* article_.

 Usage